Paul-Surridge/Control-Systems/README.md

 	Download Archives:

-		1. Click on file
+		1. Click on file.
-		2. Click on download icon that appears on right hand side of header
+		2. Click on download icon that appears on right hand side of header.